nfergu/hashtableperf/README.md

 ```

 This compiles with an optimization level of 3.
 Other [optimization levels](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) were tried,
-but these settings proved to be the fastest.
+but level 3 proved to be the fastest.

 # Running the Tests